apiguru-app/amazon-scraper-v2/README.md

 # amazon-scraper-v2

-Code examples for the Amazon Scraper API.
+Code examples for the Amazon Scraper API (**amazon-scraper-v2** project).
 Get real-time product data, prices, reviews, seller information, and more from Amazon marketplaces worldwide.

 ## Quick Start

-### 1. Get Your API Key
+### 1. Get Your API Key for **amazon-scraper-v2**

 Register for a free account and get your API key: